 This course introduces basic elements of scenic design, including developing a design concept, drafting, and practical techniques for creating theatrical space.
 Students will develop tools to communicate their visual ideas through research, sketches, and models.
 The class will discuss examples of design from theatre, dance, and puppetry.
 Student projects will include both conceptual designs and production work in the department.
 This class meets once a week.
 There is a $50 course fee.

 This course will cover sound design from the beginning of the design process through expectations when meeting with a director, how to collaborate with the rest of the design team, and ultimately how to create a full sound design for performance.
 The course will explain how to edit sound, as well as many of the programs commonly used in a professional atmosphere.
 Throughout the course, we will create sound effects and sound collages and cover the many ways that sound is used in the theatre.
 Skills learned in this class will prepare students to design sound in many different venues and on different types of systems.
-The class will focus on the creative side of sound design, while covering the basics of system design, sound equipment, and software.
+The class will focus on the creative side of sound design while covering the basics of system design, sound equipment, and software.
 This class will meet once a week.

-Design Techniques in Media and Puppetry
+Projection Design for Theatre and Puppetry

 This course allows students to explore design possibilities in projection, animation, scenic design, and puppetry through a series of exploratory projects and group work.
 We will create visual sequences using the overhead projector, stop-motion animation techniques, shadow puppetry, and video animation.
 The course will introduce basic digital manipulation in Photoshop, simple video animation in After Effects, and the live manipulation of video using Isadora media interface software.
 Individual projects in the second semester will challenge students to integrate these techniques into performance.
-Basic knowledge of Photoshop and the Macintosh operating system is highly recommended.
+A basic knowledge of Photoshop and the Macintosh operating system is highly recommended.
 This class meets once a week.

 This course will explore live-feed projection design and technology with theatre students of Sarah Lawrence College and design and video students at the Seoul Institute of the Arts in Ansan, South Korea.
 The course will focus on creating puppetry and miniature environments for theatrical performance in two separate locations by utilizing the telepresence studios at SeoulArts and CultureHub.
 Students in both locations, Seoul and New York, will be introduced to basic puppetry manipulation and construction techniques, as well as to methods for designing and building miniature sets and environments.
 In addition, live video feeds, chroma keying, and depth-sensing cameras will be implemented to enhance the media and performance landscape.
 Through the process, students will be exposed to a variety of multimedia theatre and puppetry forms and will gain an understanding of critical design considerations, including lighting, manipulation, chroma key, and live video techniques.
 The goal of the course will be to create collaborative performances that are a combination of manipulated figures and sets in separate physical locations.
-The course will be team-taught by: Professor Seung-Ho Jeong, scenic and lighting designer at Seoul Institute for the Arts and one of Korea’s most high-profile, in-demand set designers; Tom Lee, puppet artist, theatre designer, and guest faculty at Sarah Lawrence College; and Billy Clark, director of CultureHub New York City.
+The course will be team-taught by: Professor Seung-Ho Jeong, scenic and lighting designer at Seoul Institute for the Arts and one of Korea’s most high-profile, in-demand set designers; Tom Lee, puppet artist, theatre designer, and guest faculty at Sarah Lawrence College; and Billy Clark, director of CultureHub New York City and faculty of the Seoul Arts Institute.
 This class meets once a week.

 Experiments in Language and Form

 The focus of this course is to investigate the mystery of releasing your creative process while, at the same time, discovering the fundamentals of dramatic structure that give form to that process.
 To that end, in the first term students will write a series of “spontaneous writing” exercises and “structural” exercises.
-Both exercises are taken from The Playwrights Guidebook, which we will use as a basic text.
+Both types of exercises are taken from The Playwrights Guidebook, which we will use as a basic text.
 At the end of the first term, students will write a short but complete play based on one of their spontaneous writing exercises.
 In the second term, students go on to adapt a short story of their choice and to write a play based on a historical character, event, or period.
 The focus in all instances is on the writer’s deepest connection to the material—where the drama lies.
 The work will be read aloud in class and discussed in class each week.
 Students will also read and discuss plays that mirror the challenges presented by their own exercises.
 This course meets once a week.

 Who are you as a writer?
 What do you write about, and why?
-Are you writing the play that you want to write?
-Or the play that you need to write?
+Are you writing the play that you want to write or the play that you need to write?
 Where is the nexus between the amorphous, subconscious wellspring of the material and the rigorous demands of a form that plays in real time before a live audience?
 This course is designed for playwriting students who have a basic knowledge of dramatic structure and an understanding of their own creative process—and who are ready to create a complete dramatic work of any length.
 (As Edward Albee points out, “All plays are full-length plays.”)
 Students will be free to work on themes, subjects, and styles of their choice.
 Work will be read aloud and discussed in class each week.
 The course requires that students enter, at minimum, with an idea of the play that they plan to work on, although they may also bring in a partial draft or even a completed draft that they wish to revise.
 We will read some existent texts, time allowing.
-This class meets twice a week.
+This class meets once a week.

-This course is about the history of workshops and projects by artists that are continuing to be in the forefront of new ideas in education, as well as in community collaborations.
+This course is about the history of workshops and projects by artists who are continuing to be in the forefront of new ideas in education, as well as in community collaborations.
 The development of connecting devised expressive work and the creative process has proven to directly support new work on the brain and how one learns.
-Presenting and developing the techniques, talents, and skills needed in one’s creative practice is part of the weekly class, along with videos on issues and the use of art forms extending into new works that speak to needs of people everywhere.
+Presenting and developing the techniques, talents, and skills needed in one’s creative practice is part of the weekly class, along with videos on issues and the use of art forms extending into new works that speak to the needs of people everywhere.
 Placements arranged by Allen Lang; interview required.
 This class meets once a week.

 Developing original, issue-oriented, dramatic material using music and theatre media, this course will present the structures needed for community extension of the theatre.
 Performance and teaching groups will work with small theatres, schools, senior-citizen groups, museums, centers, and shelters.
 Productions and class plans will be made in consultation with the organizations and with our touring groups.
 We will work with children’s theatre, audience participation, and educational theatre.
 Teaching and performance techniques will focus on past and present uses of oral histories and cross-cultural material.
 We will study sociological and psychological dynamics as part of an exploration of the role of theatre and its connections to learning.
 Each student will have a service-learning team placement.
 Special projects and guest topics will include the use of theatre in developing new kinds of afterschool programs, styles and forms of community on-site performances, and media techniques for artists who teach, as well as working with the Sarah Lawrence College Human Genetics program.
 This class meets once a week.